 Since publishing our ‘wedding traditions explained’ series last year, we’ve been asked about some of the less known traditions.
 One of the questions we were interested in was from a widow who was married for over 50 years.
 She wanted to know why her Father threw money onto the ground as they drove to the church on the morning of the wedding.
+This was known as the wedding scarmble.
 So, we got investigating.

 The act of throwing small change onto the ground on the way to the church is very much a Northern tradition.
 It has its roots in Scotland, but was also practiced in some parts of Northern England too.
 Children would gather around the wedding car as the bride left for the church, and her father would throw the money out as they drove off.
 The act of the children catching the coins and rummaging on the floor to gather the remaining money is where the term ‘wedding scramble’ originated.

 It is a tradition that has become less and less popular over time, and there aren’t many weddings that still carry it on.
 However, there are a few variations.
 The groom has been known to throw the coins as he drives away from the church with his new bride, and the father of the bride can also be seen throwing the money after the new couple.

 In any case, the children are present to collect the money and it is generally accepted that the tradition should bring strong financial stability to the newlyweds.